mrwormhole/virtual-keyboard/README.md

 We can consider as long as we don't break existing languages, I will not support chinese or japanese due to the complexity it brings.

+- Do you plan to add support for Windows or Macos?

+Absolutely no for Macos, maybe for Windows.
+On windows, you can still run the binary through WSL(windows subsystem for linux).
+I have tested locally with WSL, it works on Windows with WSL but windows support and CI are gonna cost me time/money so I am not willing to put time/money for it for now.

 - Why GTK?

 I use GNOME so I wanted to feel the native experience.